Yipara logoYipara

 Blood in Cat Vomit

 Cat vomiting blood is a serious symptom that requires prompt veterinary attention.
 Fresh blood appears bright red, while digested blood looks like dark brown or black coffee grounds.
-Causes of blood in cat vomit include stomach ulcers, ingestion of sharp objects or toxic substances, severe gastritis, clotting disorders, or internal injuries.
+Causes of blood in cat vomit include stomach ulcers, ingestion of sharp objects or toxic substances, severe stomach inflammation, clotting disorders, or internal injuries.
 Even small amounts of blood in vomit should not be ignored.
 If your cat is vomiting blood, especially in large amounts or repeatedly, seek emergency veterinary care immediately.

 Undigested Food Vomit in Cats